Formulas & Methodology

 8. Federal Income Tax

-Taxes are calculated using 2024 federal income tax brackets for single filers with progressive marginal rates.
-A standard deduction of $14,600 is applied before calculating tax.
+Taxes are calculated using 2024 federal income tax brackets with progressive marginal rates.
+The calculator supports single and married filing jointly statuses.
+A standard deduction is applied before calculating tax ($14,600 single / $29,200 married filing jointly).

 Taxable Income RangeMarginal Rate